farblos/wpg2dk/README.md

 source of WPG metadata is actually the WPG metadata database itself, and not the metadata stored by WPG in the media files.

-So the overall migration process goes like this:
+So the overall migration process went like this:

 1. Extract the WPG metadata from the database and store it in an SQLite database.